For the most common breast cancer type, the risk of recurrence lingers

 Melita Keith, 45, of Victoria, Texas says she’s been putting up with aches and pains after taking first tamoxifen and then Aromasin.

 “I’ve been having pretty severe joint pains, hot flashes, funny trigger pinkies.
 When I get out of bed I feel like I’m 90.
-My joints ache,” said Keith.
+My joints ache,” said Keith, who was diagnosed with breast cancer when she was 41.
 “On tamoxifen, I got hot flashes, night sweats.
 (They were) pretty strong.
 On a scale of one to 10, I was 7.”

 Keith, a patient of Litton’s, wanted to stop.
 “But if Dr. Litton tells me I need to be on it, I’m staying on it.
 I need to be there for my kids,” added Keith, who has a daughter in 6th grade and a son in 12th grade.